Srikarmk/100-days-of-code-Srikar/README.md

 ✅Made a Discord Bot using python - planning a mini website for it soon 😁

 Learnt a lot of things today , TS is so fun and Bots are exciting to make !!
 Need to do more projects💪

+## Day 69 of #100DaysOfCode

+✅Finished Open CV course by @freeCodeCamp !!
+✅ Installed raspberry OS
+✅ Learnt about a few AI terms today .

+Had a headache after college and was in weird mood but still made some progress after a busy festival time.